Graduate Certificate or Graduate Diploma (4 course program)

 Human Centred Design, Social Innovation and Entrepreneurship

 This course focuses on the theory and practice of human centred design, social innovation and entrepreneurship behind applying design thinking strategies and tactics for initiatives that benefit other people in the local, regional and global environments.
 Emphasis is also on the development of the entrepreneurial mindset to imagine new ways to solve problems and create value.
-This course marks the launch of a collaborative small group design initiative in the fields of human-centred design, social innovation and entrepreneurship.
+This course marks the launch of a collaborative, small-group design initiative in the fields of human-centred design, social innovation and entrepreneurship that develops as action research throughout the program.
+Problems that can be tackled are based on individual interest and can range from local and professional environment problems all the way to the United Nations Sustainable Global Goals.

 Term 2 - Fall